 Specific activities.
 Detail the influencer’s activities during the campaign.
-That can include frequency of posts, the types and length of posts, and time between posts.
+That can include frequency of posts, the types and length of posts, due dates for specific deliverables, and time between posts.
+Specifying the start and end dates of the contract stipulates the campaign duration.
 Also include a provision that permits the brand to re-post social media activity through its own digital media channels.
-“The more of these expectations that are specified in the influencer agreement the better the engagement will be,” says Paul Gelb, counsel with Drinker Biddle & Reath LLP.

 Exclusivity.
-The contract should be exclusive during the campaign’s term, Gelb advises.
+The contract should be exclusive during the campaign’s term.
 That provision prohibits the influencer from entering into a comparable contract with a competitor.
 Influencers should certify that they have no existing contracts with listed competitors.

 Content ownership.
 Who controls re-use of the content is an ambiguous area.
 Document whether the influencer or the brand owns sponsored content after a campaign goes live and concludes.
 Brands often want to reuse content for other marketing initiatives and should specify content ownership rights in the contract.
 “Sometimes this stuff is fairly ephemeral, so when we don’t really have to own it, I don’t want to make that a major negotiating point if it’s not that critical,” Adams advises.